Table of contents

 Appeal Request Process

-A written request for an appeal must be completed directly by the claimant or respondent and filed with the Assistant to the Dean of Campus Life.
-Both the claimant and the respondent will have three business days from the notification of the hearing outcome to request an appeal.
+A written request for an appeal must be completed directly by the claimant or respondent and sent by e-mail to: email@example.com.
+Both the claimant and the respondent will have three business days from the notification of the hearing outcome to submit an appeal request.
 While an appeal process is pending, a student found responsible for violation of policy must comply with the sanctions previously imposed and deemed necessary by the Director of the Office of Rights and Responsibilities.

-If either party submits an appeal request, that appeal request will be shared with the other party who will then have three business days to write a response.
+If either party submits an appeal request, that appeal request will be shared with the other party who will then have three business days to submit a response.
 The response to the appeal request will be shared with the appealing party.
-The appeal materials from both parties will be submitted to the Appellate Body for review, and to make a final determination.
+The appeal materials from both parties will be submitted to the Appellate Body for review and final determination.
 The appeal process is a closed process and is limited to the review of appeal materials and the hearing record.
 There is no appeal of an appeal outcome by any party.

 The grounds for appeal must meet at least one of the following criteria: